FZJ-JSC/JUBE/docs/advanced.rst

 For the *JUBE* version 1 file conversion *JUBE* seeks in specific directories for the files which need to be converted.
 For instance, the default directory for ``platform.xml`` is relative to the *JUBE* version 1 benchmark directory, i.e. jube seeks in
 ``../../..platform/`` for this file.
-If it can't be found *JUBE* tries to find it in the current directory.
+If it cannot be found *JUBE* tries to find it in the current directory.

-Generally, if the conversion fails because files can't be found it is recommend to copy them to the current directory. jube creates two files, namely ``benchmarks_jube2.xml`` and ``platform_jube2.xml``.
+Generally, if the conversion fails because files cannot be found it is recommend to copy them to the current directory. jube creates two files, namely ``benchmarks_jube2.xml`` and ``platform_jube2.xml``.
 Have a look in ``benchmarks_jube2.xml`` and take note of the given comments.